openxpu/pai/README.md

   <p>
 </h3>

 **As of December 2022, Microsoft, the initial developer, announced that they would no longer develop and maintain the OpenPAI platform.
-Nevertheless, OpenXPU will resume the development of new features, fix any errors if necessary and maintain the OpenPAI platform from this point onward.**
+Nevertheless, OpenXPU will resume the development of new features, fix any errors if necessary and maintain the OpenPAI platform from this point onward. ikanaide**

 <table>
   <tr>